ToxicIsBetter/EDI-2024-25/Round-3/solutions.md

 - the feedback can be in the form of polls (rating) or text containg suggestions and complaints.
 - the top 1000 reviers can be displayed for each policy.
 - users will gain badges as they vote which can be shared on different social media platforms.
+- users can choose to keep their feedback private or public, if public, other users can upvote or downvote the feedback to show their support.
+- users can vote on other users feedback.
+- users can choose to write a new feedback or just upvote existing related feedback. (when the users write the feedback, they will be suggested other public feedback which share the same concerns based on AI.
+Users can then choose to post their feedback or choose one of the suggested ones, or both)

 ## backend features
 - the backend can visualize the data from the feedback on a dashboard and show the user how much they are affected by the policy.
 - ai can categorize the feedback into different categories, allowing for efficient analysis.
+- the backend can also show the user the top 1000 reviers for each policy.
+- allows for admins to create new policies, mentioning how long the policy will be up for review, its summary, the sectors it affects, allow/disallow comments(public feedback).
+- the admins can track which policies are the most active and top feedback a given policy

 ## flowchart